mmazzarolo/mmazzarolo.com/content/blog/2021-05-01-open-sourcing-remotebear/index.md

 ## Technology & Architecture

-Remotebear is a [NextJS](https://nextjs.org/) web application that gathers job offers from public APIs or by scraping public websites using a Node script.
+Remotebear is a [NextJS](https://nextjs.org/) web application that gathers job offers from public APIs and by scraping public websites using a Node script.
-The entire codebase and "database" are contained in the repo [remotebear-io/remotebear repo](https://github.com/remotebear-io/remotebear) and is organized using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+The entire codebase and "database" are contained in the [remotebear-io/remotebear repo](https://github.com/remotebear-io/remotebear) and is organized using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 ![](/images/flow.png)